 We’ve talked about the many applications for Jade Windscreen in The Way since our launch – from why it worked as an immunity builder when strep throat struck my , to why our friend and acupuncturist Dr. Nell Smircina consumes the formula before getting (powdered vitamin C has nothing on these herbs….seriously) – but for pollen season?

 Jade Windscreen is a powerful herbal formula comprised of three herbs whose simplicity belies the formula’s power.
 An acupuncturist would talk about the herbs’ impact on one’s “Qi” and addressing one’s “deficiency” (important concepts in Chinese medicine), but for me, the herbs begin to work their magic in less than 20 minutes and simply make me feel good.
 The formula remains incredibly popular across Asia and certainly in the acupuncture community here in the U.S. and for good reason – it helps.

 How Do I Take It?

-When the pollen season blues kick-in, I’ll add a packet of Immunity Support to my water bottle and let nature and the heritage of Chinese herbal medicine work their magic.
+When the pollen season blues kick-in, I’ll add a packet of to my water bottle and let nature and the heritage of Chinese herbal medicine work their magic.
 Keep in mind that the typical draw-back to these powerful herbs is their notoriously unpleasant taste, an issue that DAO has resolved through creative flavor combinations and on-the-go convenience.
 Our herbs really taste good and mix quickly with water.